HoerTech-gGmbH/openMHA/COMPILATION.md

 documentation is generated in ./mha/doc/mhadoc/html/ and ./mha/doc/mhaplugins/html/

+Linux recommended for document regeneration.

-Prerequisites for recreating the documents (optional!):
+Please install all dependencies for openMHA compilation first, along with the following prerequisites for recreating the documents (optional!):

 - doxygen
 - xfig
 - graphviz
 - texlive
 - texlive-latex-extra
+- texlive-font-utils